 Packing in the gallons of water needed to sustain health and comfort on a multi-day trip is normally not feasible.
 A water purifier will handle filtration duties from lake or stream water.
 Even developed spring wells located along established trails should be run through a filter.
 There is no enjoyment to be had in spending hours perched privately off the trail battling diarrhea.

-Gear to Keep Handy
+Outdoor Gear to Keep Handy

 Keeping the pack's side pockets supplied with compass, GPS unit, maps, guidebooks, headlamp, rain jacket and first-aid kit will allow quick access.
 At home, pack the pack in a few different arrangements to see what works best.